freillat/Health_Study/README.md

 3. Model Training:
 train.py is the model training (based on selection and parameters tuned in step 2) and the saving of the model file (model.bin) for later use using Pickle
+To run this - you can use: pipenv run python train.py

 4. Model deployement:
-predict.py loads of model.bin and serves it to deliver a prediction using Flask
+predict.py loads of model.bin and serves it to deliver a prediction using Flask To run this directly - you can use: pipenv run python predict.py Or alternatively the docker setup as described below can be used.

 5. Query:
-query.py is a script to submit a quarey to the service
+query.py is a script to submit a quarey to the service To run this directly - you can use: pipenv run python predict.py

-Note: environment is provided using pipenv thourgh Pipfile and Pipfile.lock Dockerfile is provided to run the service using Docker
+Notes: environment is provided using pipenv thourgh Pipfile and Pipfile.lock model.bin in the repo is the saved output model from running train.py Dockerfile is provided to run the service using Docker

 To use the docker setup you will need to: